Qanet is a specialized lifestyle app for iOS that helps Muslims track night prayer habits via verse calculation and location-based timing.

 What do users think recently?

-What is the competitive landscape for Qanet: Night Prayer Companion?
+Competitive landscape for Qanet: Night Prayer Companion

-How's The Lifestyle Market?
+How's the Lifestyle market?

 This app competes directly for the daily devotional habits of the same Muslim demographic, focusing on repetitive spiritual tracking.